thomasperdana/PiOS/ROADMAP.md

-# Development Roadmap
+# Development Roadmap for Bible Operating System (PiOS)

-This document outlines the development plan for implementing passive income ideas leveraging Bible teaching and software engineering skills.
+This document outlines the development plan for implementing the Bible Operating System (PiOS) project, leveraging Bible teaching and software engineering skills.

 ## Phase 1: Idea Exploration and Validation